ModelInference/texada/README.md

 ### Building the project

-To run tests and the runtime comparision option from command line, you must define the environment variable TEXADA_HOME to the location of the top level directory in which the makefile, texada-src/ and traces/ is found.
+To run tests and the runtime comparison option from command line, you must define the environment variable TEXADA_HOME to the location of the top level directory in which the makefile, texada-src/ and traces/ is found.
 The location should begin with a forward slash and end without one, as in */path/to/texada/home*.

 In the top-level Texada directory, where the makefile exists, there is a file called uservars.mk.example.
 Rename it to uservars.mk.
 In this file, provide the correct values for the following five variables: